Decoding dog behavior and understanding why our dogs act the way they do is important, not only at home but in the workplace.

 The ability to understand dog body language is important in and outside the office setting.
 Dog body language as a whole can indicate the state of mind or excitement level of a pup.
-“Understanding dog body language is important because it is your dog’s way of communicating to you and other dog’s, “states in-house animal behaviorist Camille Barrios UW-A.A.B.
+“Understanding dog body language is important because it is your dog’s way of communicating to you and other dog’s, “states dog trainer Camille Barrios.
 “We need to learn their language to interpret what they are saying to us in order to create a better, stronger bond and relationship with them.”

 Types of tail wags

 Often people assume that a tail wag is a good sign, but not necessarily.
 In fact, there are different types of tail wags that can indicate the different emotional states for a pup.
 If a dog has an overly stiff and quick tail wag, it could indicate the pup is anxious, overly excited, or uncomfortable.
 In contrast, a loose tail wag could indicate a happy and comfortable furry friend.

 When assessing the type of tail wag your pup is exhibiting, also be aware of the environment.
 If your dog is in a new space, such as their first time in the office, they might be anxious or stressed.
 “By keeping a crate or dog bed in your workspace, it provides the opportunity for your pup to retreat to a safe space if they need to,” says Trupanion pet program manager J. Marmol.